Vinayak2002/Tsoc_Hackathon/README.md

 - [ ] Deployment on Heroku

 #### Instructions:
-To Deply on your own machine after downloading the zip.
+To Deploy on your own machine after downloading the zip.
 1. run ''' npm install '''
 2. Edit the variables in config.env
   - PORT alters location of local server which will run on localhost:$PORT$
   - MONGO_URI is the location of your database on mongoATLAS.

-####SAMPLE IMAGES